 We have identified four strategic objectives which revolve around the four pillars of accountability: independence, efficacy, security and confidentiality.
-These strategically oriented objectives focus on addressing many of the challenges we face and serves as a compass on the direction we want to take and what we want to achieve in the next five years.
+These strategically oriented objectives focus on addressing many of the challenges we face and serve as a compass on the direction we want to take and what we want to achieve in the next five years.

-In summary, our activities going forward talk to numerous issues which, among others, include the need to be more customer-centric and to address the inadequate levels of awareness and understanding among taxpayers about SARS' complaints process and procedures, which leads to taxpayers submitting complaints prematurely to the OTO.
-Our APP also deals with poor public penetration due to a nonexistent footprint outside Gauteng and the everincreasing demand for OTO services.
-This, coupled with a constrained budget, limits the Office's ability to recruit adequately, and is another challenge that we seek to address.
+In summary, our strategy going forward talk to numerous issues which, among others, include the need to be more customer-centric and to address the inadequate levels of awareness and understanding among taxpayers about SARS' complaints process and procedures, which leads to taxpayers submitting complaints prematurely to the OTO.
+Our Strategic Plan also deals with poor public penetration due to a non-existent footprint outside Gauteng and the everincreasing demand for OTO services.
+This, coupled with a constrained budget, limits the Office's ability to recruit adequately, and is another challenge the Strategic Plan seeks to address.

-As we look forward to the next year, we envisage improving on our modernised complaints management system, streamlining governance and risk frameworks to improve compliance and reporting, and further continuing to create much-needed awareness about our Office and how the services offered can be utilised.
+As we look forward to the next five years, we envisage an OTO with a modernised complaints management system, in line with evolving technological advancements, and a focus on streamlining governance and risk frameworks to improve compliance and reporting.
+By then, the Office would also have come to a conclusion about the feasibility of expanding our footprint throughout the country, and would have an extensive communications outreach programme, creating much-needed awareness about our Office and how the services offered can be utilised.

-With the support of our stakeholders, a sound governance structure and an ambitious APP, we are confident of success and of providing a service that all our stakeholders, including our government and the taxpayers we are mandated to assist, can be proud of.
-We remain patriotic to our country and committed to inspiring confidence in the tax administration system and protecting the rights of taxpayers.
+With the support of our stakeholders, a sound governance structure and an ambitious Strategic Plan, we are confident of success and of providing a service that all our stakeholders, including our government and the taxpayers we are mandated to assist, can be proud of.
+We remain patriotic to our country and committed to inspiring confidence in the tax administration system, at the same time protecting the rights of taxpayers.
 We will remain resolute in the pursuit of excellence and will execute our duties without fear or favour.